ebgoldstein/FRFArgus-c1-App/README.md

-# FRF ARGUS c1 Segementation App
+# FRF ARGUS c1 Segmentation App

-This is a deployed app to segement ARGUS imagery from FRF camera 1 (facing north).
+This is a deployed app to segment ARGUS imagery from FRF camera 1 (facing north) using a deep learning model.

 There are 4 classes:
 1. Water + buildings + background